ploomber/ploomber/doc/get-started/basic-concepts.rst

 **Note:** Writing a ``pipeline.yaml`` file is optional, you can also create pipelines by pointing to a directory with scripts. `Click here <https://github.com/ploomber/projects/tree/master/spec-api-directory>`_ to see an example.
-However, this is only recommended for simple projects (i.e., pipelines with just a couple tasks)
+However, this is only recommended for simple projects (i.e., pipelines with just a couple tasks).

 Tasks: scripts/notebooks